 At the first evening I walked to the city center.
 I noticed the sun giving an interesting reflection off the mountain

 I loved walking and sitting outside for coffee and cake.
 I admired the streetscape and painted homes.
 I ate a Topfenknödel dish in Mittenwald.

 The pedestrian zone and house facades, which are decorated with Paintings called Lüftlmalerei

 Music lovers also appreciate the violin making museum, the genuine folk music and the varied music festivals in the Summer.

 Mittenwald has a extensive violin-making history, documented in the Geigenbaumuseum

 In the middle of the village rises the parish church of St. Peter and Paul with its baroque church tower.
-In the December it is surrounded by the Christkindlmarket or Christmas market.
+In the December month this place is surrounded by the Christmas market also called Christkindlmarket